 How do credit reference agencies get their information?

-CRAs get information from public bodies and government organisation (including the electoral roll), as well as credit companies – including credit card and mortgage providers.
+CRAs get their information and data from public bodies and government organisations (including the electoral roll), as well as credit companies – including credit card and mortgage providers.

-Only authorised and regulated CRAs are legally allowed to receive such information, and they can only pass it on to credit checking websites that are also authorised and regulated.
+Only authorised and regulated CRAs are legally allowed to receive such information, and they can only pass it on to companies and credit checking websites that are also authorised and regulated.